Breast PET scan

 You have any allergies to injected dye (contrast).

-You have take insulin for diabetes.
+You take insulin for diabetes.
 You will need special preparation.

 Always tell your health care provider about the medicines you are taking, including those bought without a prescription.
 Sometimes, medications may interfere with the test results.